jasr1/lyrics-finder/README.md

 ## Live Demo

-[Live Demo Coming Soon]
+Check out the [live demo here](https://jasr1.github.io/lyrics-finder/) to experience the app in action.
-_Deploy the frontend and backend to platforms like GitHub Pages + Render or Vercel + Render._
+The frontend is hosted on **GitHub Pages**, and it communicates with the backend hosted on **Render** to securely fetch results from the Genius API.

 ## Technologies Used